inflection-engineering/website/src/homepage-carousel/1-why-us.md

 ---
 title: "Why us?"
 cta:
-  title: Tag us in, Captain
+  title: Learn more
-  link: /case-studies/why-us
+  link: /pages/why-us
 ---

 Sometimes your business needs a step change.
 You know what you need done, but you’re missing the great deputy who could run with it — you just haven’t the time to do this well alone. **This is where we deliver** — your disposable, experienced, safe-hands operators.